Interview with Uncle Bob on clean code standards and avoiding accumulating technical debt with your team. Click here to read or below to listen!

 Technical debt is on everyone’s mind in the tech industry.
-According to a recent survey, companies spend about $85 billion annually on fixing bad code.
+According to a recent survey, companies spend about $85 billion annually on refactoring bad code.
 If it were removed, the extra time and effort developers need to spend with it could be poured into something more productive, and that might end up creating quite a lot of extra value.

 All in all, technical debt causes a lot of trouble.